What Is a Co-Signer and How It Works

 Becoming a co-signer may impact a person’s credit score slightly, especially if the loan provider performs a hard credit inquiry.
 A hard credit inquiry will appear on a co-signer’s credit report and may lower their score slightly.

 Any debt that a co-signer takes on will also appear on their credit report, along with any issues associated with it.
-These issues include any late payments, defaults, and missed payments sent to collections.

 Co-signers: the bottom line